Direct Tax Services

 [M/s.
 MGF Developments Ltd v.
 Assistant Commissioner [2018]]

-It has been held by the Delhi High Court that both Managing Director and Director of the Company are responsible to file the income tax returns with the income tax authority as per Income Tax Act, 1961.
+It has been held by the Delhi High Court that both the Managing Director and Director of the Company are responsible for filing the income tax returns with the income tax authority as per Income Tax Act, 1961.

 [M A Zahid v.
 Assistant Commissioner of Income-tax [2018]]

-The Karnataka High Court denied the anticipatory bail to an individual and held that apprehend immediate arrest is not needed of Income Tax defaulters on the receipt of show-cause notice from the Income Tax department.
+The Karnataka High Court denied the anticipatory bail to an individual and held that apprehended immediate arrest is not needed of Income Tax defaulters on the receipt of a show-cause notice from the Income Tax department.

-The Supreme Court held that no TDS is payable on lease premium amount or annual payments for a limited period in relation to acquisition of leasehold rights because it amounts to capital payments.
+The Supreme Court held that no TDS is payable on lease premium amounts or annual payments for a limited period in relation to the acquisition of leasehold rights because it amounts to capital payments.

 [Godaddy LLC v.
 ACIT [2018]]

-The assessee “Godaddy” is engaged in the business of registering domain name authorized by Internet Corporation for Assigned Names and Numbers.
-The income of the assessee arises from domain registration fees were claimed as nontaxable income in India by the assessee.
+The assessee “Godaddy” is engaged in the business of registering domain names authorized by Internet Corporation for Assigned Names and Numbers.
+The income of the assessee arises from domain registration fees that were claimed as nontaxable income in India by the assessee.

-Thereafter ITAT uphold that the domain registration is a service equivalent to the rendering of services in relation to intangible property.
-Therefore, as per explanation 2 of section 9(1)(vi), charges received in connection with the domain name is royalty and it shall be taxable.
+Thereafter ITAT upholds that domain registration is a service equivalent to the rendering of services in relation to intangible property.
+Therefore, as per explanation 2 of section 9(1)(vi), charges received in connection with the domain name are royalty, and they shall be taxable.

 [Binod Kumar Agarwala v.
 CIT [2018]]

-In order to obtain a credit, facility assessee approached a bank on the basis of books of account prepared by a Chartered Accountants firm while the assessee presented different financial statements before Income-tax Dept. Then the additions made by Assessing Officer due to the difference in two audited balance sheets.
-The department held that window-dressed financial statement cannot be presented by an assessee to bankers for availing credit facility.
+In order to obtain credit, the facility assessee approached a bank on the basis of books of account prepared by a Chartered Accountants firm while the assessee presented different financial statements before the Income-tax Dept. Then the additions made by Assessing Officer due to the difference in two audited balance sheets.
+The department held that window-dressed financial statements cannot be presented by an assessee to bankers for availing credit facility.

 [Sachin R. Tendulkar v.
 DCIT [2018]]

 In Pune “Mr. Sachin Tendulkar” owned two flats.
-Out of which one flat was vacant because assessee didn’t find a suitable tenant.
-In this case, the assessee claimed for vacancy allowance as the intention of letting out the property was present.
-Therefore, in the relevant year the assessee intended to let out the property and made efforts to let it out, the same would fall within the purview of section 23(1)(c).
+Out of which one flat was vacant because the assessee didn’t find a suitable tenant.
+In this case, the assessee claimed vacancy allowance as the intention of letting out the property was present.
+Therefore, in the relevant year, the assessee intended to let out the property and made efforts to let it out; the same would fall within the purview of section 23(1)(c).

 [DCIT v.
 Inventaa Industries (P.) Ltd. [2018]]

 There is a difference between agricultural operation and agricultural land.
-Agricultural land denotes the cultured top layer of the earth which is suitable for cultivation.
+Agricultural land denotes the cultured top layer of the earth, which is suitable for cultivation.
 Therefore the soil placed on the vertical space is also land.
-In this regard, ITAT held that Mushrooms farming is considered as an agricultural operation and income raised from the land will be agricultural income therefore exempt from tax even if the horizontal space is not used and vertical space is used on the soil.
+In this regard, ITAT held that Mushroom farming is considered an agricultural operation and income raised from the land will be agricultural income, therefore exempt from tax even if the horizontal space is not used and vertical space is used on the soil.

 [Shreyasen, & Anr. v.
 Union of India & ORS [2018]]